devildevilson/devils_script/README.md

 6. Script container fully copyable and movable
 7. Script context consists of stack, stack has types for each values on it
 8. Save and load any value in context
-9. Script arguments can be used and script and overwritten with new value
+9. Script arguments can be used in script and be overwritten with new value
 10. I made everything I can to register any arbitrary functions you can imagine, but for some logic you may need to provide custom init function

 ## TODO: